geraintpalmer/SAS-R/LabSheets/Week_03.md

 + Numeric variables;
 + Character variables;
 + Other lists;
-+ and various other things.
++ and various other 'things'.

 1. **TICKABLE**: The following code creates a list with the numbers from 1, to 10.